Professor Elvira Dominguez-Redondo

 Courses taught

-I was first in publishing a positive evaluation of the United Nations Universal Period Review (UPR) in 2018, debunking the presumption that inter-governmental, peer-review processes could not yield improvements of human rights situations.
-These findings were published in the Chinese Journal of International Law, Canadian Yearbook of International Law (with E McMahon) and New Zealand Law Review.
-These papers led a shift in the scholarship on the UPR and renowned authors (Cowell, Schabas, Shah, Sivakumaran and Vengoechea) have since tested the hypothesis I left open, i.e., that UPR recommendations could trigger the emergence of customary law.
+My research has contributed to a better understanding of compliance mechanisms in international law, particularly through pioneering empirical work on the United Nations Universal Period Review (UPR) in 2018, debunking the presumption that intergovernmental, peer-review processes could not yield improvements of human rights situations.
+These findings, published in the Chinese Journal of International Law, Canadian Yearbook of International Law (with E McMahon) and New Zealand Law Review, led a shift in the scholarship on the UPR, prompting authors such as Cowell, Schabas, Shah, Sivakumaran, and Vengoechea to test one of the main hypotheses I left open, namely that UPR recommendations could trigger the emergence of customary law.

 Qualifications